grossmania/wac/participants.md

 **Ralph Hertwig**

 - *Judgment & Decision-making / Max Planck Institute for Human Development, Germany*
 - Director of the Center of Adaptive Rationality at the Max Planck Institute for Human  evelopment in Berlin.
 Prior to this, he was a professor of cognitive and  decision sciences and later Dean at the University of Basel, Psychology Department.
 He is the recipient of multiple prizes for his research and teaching on models of bounded and ecological rationality, including the **Gottfried Wilhelm Leibniz Prize** from the German Research Foundation.
+Hertwig is an elected member of the **German National Academy of Sciences Leopoldina**.

 **Richard Nisbett**